bukov-ka/trolleyproblem/prompt.md

 - 0,1

 For each 'decision' the switch chosen by the user should be saved.
 Undefined should be saved if the user hasn't choosen anything.

+Here’s the whole setup in a nutshell:

+Main Rails
+Two long, parallel rails tilted 18° for a 2.5D look, running straight across the screen.

+Branch Segment
+Between world-X ≈200 and ≈400 there’s an alternate pair of rails (“branch”) sitting 45 px above the main track.

+Switch Diagonals
+A 45 px diagonal connector leads off the main rails into the branch (at X≈155→200), and another back down (at X≈400→445).

+Random Path Choice
+As soon as the train reaches the first diagonal start (X≈155), we randomly pick “up” or “down” and interpolate along the connector onto the branch.
+At the second diagonal (X≈400), we interpolate back to the main rails.

+Continuous Loop
+After X exceeds the canvas width, everything resets: train back on main track, new random choice on the next pass.